bennycheung/PyFireSQL/docs/sql_select.md

 ## SELECT Statement
-The SELECT statement is used to select data from a database.
+The SELECT statement is used to select documents from a collection.

 --------------------
 ### SELECT Syntax